OSGeo/PROJ/docs/source/apps/proj.rst

 .. only:: html

-    Usage of *+args* varies with projection and for a complete description consult the :ref:`projection pages <projections>`.
+    Usage of *+opt* varies with projection and for a complete description consult the :ref:`projection pages <projections>`.